 Stipend levels will be a highly competitive $54,000 per year.

 A $10,000 annual research budget will be awarded with the fellowship

 This fellowship cannot be used in combination with any other fellowship award.
 Should the designated candidate choose to accept an alternative fellowship, the next candidate on our waiting list may be offered the position.
 In the event that external funding is obtained during the two year funding period, Chicago Fellowship funding will cease at the time the new award is given.
 Any remaining funding must be returned to the program.

 Individuals currently holding paid positions at the University of Chicago at the time of application are not eligible for nomination.
 This does NOT apply to current University of Chicago graduate students.
-Individuals who have already formally accepted a position on campus, but have not officially started before the anticipated December deadline, are eligible to apply.
+Individuals who have already formally accepted a position on campus, but have not officially started before the December 23rd, 2019 deadline, are eligible to apply.